Special Breakthrough Prize in Fundamental Physics Overview

 The Breakthrough Prize in Life Sciences are given annually.
 Each winner receives $3 million.
 The life science prizes have been sponsored by the personal foundations established by Sergey Brin, Priscilla Chan and Mark Zuckerberg, Ma Huateng, Jack Ma, Yuri and Julia Milner, and Anne Wojcicki.

-Special Breakthrough Prize in Fundamental Physics Award Winners List (2012-2025)
+List of Special Breakthrough Prize in Fundamental Physics Winners (2012-2025)

 | Images | Year | Winner Name | Affiliation | |